T. B. Cunha: Legacy

+Cunha is referred to as the "Father of Goan nationalism", a term first used by K. M. Panikkar in his preface to a collection of Cunha's writings.

 The World Peace Council at Stockholm, Sweden, in 1959 posthumously awarded Cunha a gold medal for his contribution to the cause of "Peace and Friendship among People."
 The Government of India issued a postage stamp in his honour.